ryanjchrist/Drone_Noise_Analysis/README.md

 ## Dataset Description

-The dataset consists of sound pressure level (SPL) measurements recorded at various altitudes using drone-mounted microphones.
-The data is gathered two audio text files collected and processed in 1/3 ocatave band by the microphone.
-This code utilizes two different vertical text files:
+The dataset consists of sound pressure level (SPL) measurements recorded at various altitudes.
+The data is gathered and processed in 1/3 ocatave bands by the microphone.
+This code utilizes two different vertical text files gathered from our initial drone flights:

 * 071124_1435_Ph4_A_V1_Audio_Text.txt